nomatu/CS523_Project/README.md

 python vision.py --dataset cifar10
 ```
 Check ``vision.py`` for all other parameters that can be specified, such as number of epochs, privacy parameters, robustness parameters, etc.

-We have combined the DP with Batch Norm training algorithm of [[1]](#1) together with robust Projected Gradient Descent (PGD) training.
-We have updated the [code](https://github.com/uds-lsv/SIDP) of [[1]](#1) to support robust training.
-For each batch, we create a new adversarial batch formed by doing gradient ascent on the current batch.
-The goal of gradient ascent is to maximize the loss the model on the perturbed batch.
-The [following code](https://gist.github.com/oscarknagg/45b187c236c6262b1c4bbe2d0920ded6##file-projected_gradient_descent-py) for PGD is obtained and modified to work for our traiing procedure.

-To perform BatchNorm, the approach of [[1]](#1) is to use a small public dataset and augment each batch of the data with the public dataset.
-The public dataset is disjoint from the training data.
-The Public dataset does not contribute to training, but is only used to calculate the mean and standard deviation for each normalization layer.
-For MNIST, the apporach of [[1]](#1) is to use 128 image form to KMIST datset as the publicly available dataset.

 The ``images`` folder contains graphs from our experimental results.